by Winnie Bruce

 website | facebook | ask a pro

-Winnie is a portrait photographer specializing on families, children, and newborns.
-Being a photographer is her full-time job, but she is also a mommy to 4 year old Elliott, and an Air Force wife.
-She was born and raised in the Philippines, and came to the US at 14.
-Winnie is a Canon girl and primarily shoots with a Mark III, and her favorite lens is the 135mm L f/2.0.
+Winnie is a portrait photographer specializing on families, children, and newborns in the Baltimore / DC area.
+Being a photographer is her full-time job, but she is also a mommy to Elliott and Finnegan, and an Air Force wife.
+Winnie shoots both Canon and Nikon cameras, and enjoys them both thoroughly.
 When she first started with photography, she intended to be a food photographer, and was an aspiring chef.
 Portraiture though has definitely found a special place in her heart.
-Winnie enjoys shopping, specially at stores like Anthropologie, and loves listening to sports talk radio.
+Winnie enjoys shopping, specially at stores like Anthropologie, functions on copious amounts of coffee, and loves listening to sports talk radio.